Hajj: Green Hajj Camp

+Incidents

-Modern crowd-control problems
+Crowd-control problems

 Pilgrim numbers have greatly increased in recent years, which has led to numerous accidents and deaths due to overcrowding.
 The first major accident during Hajj in modern times occurred in 1990, when a tunnel stampede led to the death of 1,462 people.
 Afterwards, various crowd-control techniques were adopted to improve safety.
 Because of large crowds, some of the rituals have become more symbolic.
 For example, it is no longer necessary to kiss the Black Stone.
 Instead, pilgrims simply point at it on each circuit around the Kaaba.
 Also, the large pillars used for pebble throwing were changed into long walls in 2004 with basins below to catch the stones.
 Another example is that animal sacrifice is now done at slaughterhouses appointed by the Saudi authorities, without the pilgrims being present there.
-In the 70s and 80s, a number of deaths occurred, this was because of a stampede or a siege.

 Despite safety measures, incidents may happen during the Hajj as pilgrims are trampled or ramps collapse under the weight of the many visitors.
 During 2015 Hajj, a stampede resulted in 769 deaths and injuries to 934 others, according to the Saudi authorities.
 A report from Associated Press totalled at least 2,411 deaths from official reports from other countries, making it the most deadly such episode to date.
 Concerns were raised in 2013 and 2014 about the spread of MERS because of mass gatherings during the Hajj.
 Saudi Health Minister Abdullah Al-Rabia said authorities have detected no cases of MERS among the pilgrims so far.
 He also said that, despite few cases of MERS, Saudi Arabia was ready for the 2014 pilgrimage.

 In November 2017, Saudi authorities banned selfies at the two holy sites.

+COVID-19

 In February 2020, Saudi Arabia temporarily banned foreign pilgrims from entering Mecca and Medina to prevent the spread of COVID-19 in the Kingdom.
 It later temporarily suspended the pilgrimage of Umrah.
 In June, the Saudi government announced that only "very limited numbers" of pilgrims already resident in Saudi Arabia would be permitted to participate in the Hajj.